 The art of exchanging pieces is one of the most important and effective tools in a chess game.
 Knowing what piece of yours and which one of your opponents should be taken off the board is something that one learns through experience and deep study of classical games.
-However, for beginners and club level players this may be a difficult task.
+However, for beginners and club-level players, this may be a difficult task.

-At this level, most exchanges are often done by routine or purely based on simple calculation.
+At this level, most exchanges are often done by routine or purely based on a simple calculation.
 A fair exchange is no robbery they say, but chess is much more complicated than that and every trade tends to change the character of the position, especially the trade of queens.

 With this in mind, we have elaborated a short guide of elements you should consider before accepting your opponent’s pacific queen trade offer.

 If you have pawn weaknesses or weak squares then it is very likely the exchange of queens will make it easier for your opponent to attack and exploit such weaknesses.
 In such a scenario, it is better to keep queens on the board in order to generate active counterplay.

 2. Evaluate the position of your opponent’s king